maiho24/BrainNormativeCVAE/README.md

   --prediction_type TYPE     Method for prediction: covariate or dual_input (default: covariate) --gpu                      Use GPU for inference if available
 ```

+The package provides two prediction modes:
+- Covariate-based (Default, Primary approach): Generates normative predictions directly from demographic and clinical variables
+- Dual-input (For comparison only): Uses both observed data and covariates for prediction, implemented solely for methodological comparison purposes (see our [preprint](https://www.biorxiv.org/content/10.1101/2025.01.05.631276v1) for detailed discussion)

 ## Output Directory Structure